allennrbc/Software-Tools-Spring-2024/Haylee's Analysis.md

 Please see publication on [RPubs](https://rpubs.com/allennrbc/1171764)

-While the code is available in this document, results can be seen on RPubs here

 ## Other items to build:
 Wages: How much are part-time workers making compared to full-time workers?